Project management can quickly become a nightmare.

 Toggl Plan is beautifully simple project management software.
 It’s a tool that needs no training.
 And, your team can start using it from day one to plan and manage projects.

-Toggl Plan comes with three primary features — plan timelines, team timelines, and boards.
+Toggl Plan comes with three primary features — Project timelines, team timelines, and boards.
 Depending on your PM method, you can either use timelines or boards to manage your project.

 Team timelines help plan your team’s availability and workloads.
-They offer similar features to the Plan timeline.
-In addition to the Plan timeline, you can see if your team members are over or underworked on the team timeline.
+They offer similar features to the Project timeline.
+In addition to the Project timeline, you can see if your team members are over or underworked on the team timeline.

 If you prefer Agile methodologies, you’ll find boards helpful to manage task workflows.
 Plus, boards are fully customizable.
 So you can adapt boards to your way of working.